 Graduate Certificate of Counselling & Psychotherapy

-The Cairnmillar Graduate Certificate of Counselling and Psychotherapy introduces students to the concepts and skills required to practice counselling and psychotherapy.
+The Cairnmillar Graduate Certificate of Counselling and Psychotherapy introduces students to the foundational concepts and skills required to practice counselling and psychotherapy.
 The course provides training in specific counselling and psychotherapeutic modalities, enabling students to develop a foundational understanding, communication and practical skills required when working with people in a wide range of different professions.
 When completing this course, students will be able to add specific counselling knowledge and skills to their present work-related skills and to enhance self-understanding.

 Students are trained in the application of counselling and psychotherapy skills through in-class peer and supervised practice, a discussion of case material, participating in intensive and regular small reflective group practice and clinical observation.

 |Location: Hawthorn East||Intake: Semester 1 each year|